Walking Tour: Chinatown & Kensington Market

 As you stroll S along Kensington Ave. and pass St. Andrews St., you will find a series of secondhand and vintage-clothing stores:

-At 60 Kensington Ave., on the west side of the street, this store has good jeans, leather jackets, and assorted accessories.
+At 60 Kensington Ave., on the west side of the street, this vintage-clothing store has good jeans, leather jackets, and assorted accessories.

 18. Courage My Love

 The best spot for cheap but chic vintage clothing is at 14 Kensington Ave.
 It stocks retro gowns and wedding dresses, suits, and accessories, as well as new jewelry and beads for do-it-yourself projects.
 The $5 rack out front (in nice weather) has some great deals; if you take some of these exquisite but damaged dresses and coats to a tailor, you can end up with beautiful, original pieces for a song.

 When you reach Dundas St., turn right and walk 1 block to Augusta Ave.
 Turn right on Augusta Ave.
 As you walk N and cross Wales Ave., you'll find: